noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 > Code is written to create applications that perform specific tasks within specific constraints

 And these constraints differ depending on where the compiled code is execute.

 ### The Ethereum Virtual Machine (EVM)

-For the EVM, Solidity code is compiled into bytecode to be executed, and the gas cost of opcodes become as important as clock cycles.
-These gas costs were designed in to the protocol to reward machines that are executing bytecode for the EVM, so it is no surprise that a lot of the costs are roughly proportional to clock-cycles (a proxy for power consumption).
-Eg Addition: 3, Multiplication: 8.

-But there is a twist, the cost of writing to disk is amplified, and is a few orders of magnitude larger.
-Namely: 20k for allocating and writing a new value, or 5k for writing an existing value.
-So whilst writing efficient code for regular computers and the EVM is mostly the same, there are some key differences like this more immediate compensation of disk writes.

-In scenarios where extremely low gas costs are required for an application to be viable/competitive, developers get into what is colloquially known as: "*gas golfing*".
-Finding the lowest execution cost to achieve a specific task.
+In scenarios where extremely low gas costs are required for an Ethereum application to be viable/competitive, Ethereum smart contract developers get into what is colloquially known as: "*gas golfing*".
+Finding the lowest execution cost of their compiled code (EVM bytecode) to achieve a specific task.

+The equivalent optimization task when writing zk circuits is affectionately referred to as "*gate golfing*", finding the lowest gate representation of the compiled Noir code.

 ### Coding for circuits - a paradigm shift